 - Known contaminated terrestrial and aquatic disposal sites within the AOC are already addressed through other actions. - Known sites are being addressed and the related monitoring actions are outside of the scope of the RAP.

-Action NPS-8: Plan and implement appropriate remediation, protection, and enforcement actions to remove any potential public health risks identified by Action NPSM-10 downstream residents of any incidents or spills as per the Incident Response Protocol.
-Subsequent follow up with individual residents is completed by Algoma Public Health.
+Action NPS-8: Plan and implement appropriate remediation, protection, and enforcement actions to remove any potential public health risks identified by Action NPSM-10

 BUIs Addressed: No official BUI designated